TwilioDevEd/sdk-starter-node/README.md

-# Twilio Starter Server Application for Node.js
+# Twilio SDK Starter Application for Node.js

 This sample application contains basic examples of how to use Twilio APIs in a Node.js web application.
 Once the app is up and running, check out [the home page](http://localhost:3000)